This website may contain affiliate links and we may be compensated (at no cost to you!).

 If you’re looking for great Italian, then make a reservation at Mambo’s and enjoy their fine dining.

-Craving a burger?
-Head to Back Door Grill and choose from any of their 21 mouth-watering burgers.
+Or if you’re craving a burger, head to Back Door Grill.
+Here you can choose from any of their 21 mouth-watering burgers.

 While I was there, I was looking for a pub style restaurant, so I headed to O’Neil’s Tavern & Grill, Steamboat’s Irish Pub.

-While sitting on their outdoor patio with Bo, I ordered the sharable fried chicken sliders topped with pickles and roasted jalapeno honey.
+While sitting on their outdoor patio with my dog, I ordered the sharable fried chicken sliders topped with pickles and roasted jalapeno honey.

 I’ll be honest, I did not share any of these—they were just so tasty!
 Okay, okay, I gave Bo a tiny piece of chicken.

 And rather than getting an Irish whiskey or Guinness pint, I opted for a Fruit Smash Hard Seltzer from New Belgium’s Fort Collins brewery.
-It is so refreshing after a long day.
+It is so refreshing after a long, hot day.

 The next morning, I headed to Big Iron Coffee for breakfast before my three-hour journey home.
 The inside décor is filled with exposed wood, comfortable seating, and cool skeleton artwork.